zuozhenggh/learning-library/developer-library/microservices-sagas/osaga-java/osaga-java.md

 ## Introduction

-This lab will show you how to use Oracle Database Sagas with Java Microservices
+This lab will show you how to use Oracle Database Sagas with Java Microservices.

+The following shows a side by side comparison of the work required by the developer when not using Oracle Database Saga support contrasted with taking advantage of the support.

    ![Java Add Participant](./images/javacodecomparison.png " ")

 Estimated Time:  10 minutes

 ### Objectives